top of page

 ABOUT

 Trio Tempestoso is a vibrant chamber music ensemble, praised for its expressive interpretations of both classical and contemporary repertoire.
+The trio’s wide-ranging program, from J. Haydn, M. Ravel, and I. Stravinsky to contemporary composers, invites listeners to discover the unique sonorities of their distinctive instrumentation.

+Trio Tempestoso was founded by Slovenian musicians: clarinetist Andraž Golob (bass clarinetist with the Berliner Philharmoniker), accordionist Sanja Mlinarič, and cellist Urban Megušar.
 The young artists have performed at festivals and in concert halls across Europe.
-In 2022, they made their debut at the Konzerthaus Berlin, followed by a performance at the Musikverein Graz in 2023.
-They had previously played at the Slovenian Philharmonic.
+In 2022, they made their debut at the Konzerthaus Berlin, followed by a performance at the Philharmonie Berlin and Musikverein Graz in 2023.
+Trio's performances have been broadcast by Deutschlandfunk (Germany), Ö1 (Austria), Radio Slovenia, and Radio New Zealand.

 In 2022, they received the Dwight and Ursula Mamlok Prize for outstanding interpretation of contemporary music.